An Environment Volunteer in Panama: A Chat with Arabella

 8. What advice would you give to future Environment volunteers in Panama?

 Being a PCV, like a fellow volunteer quoted from Harry Potter, goes like this: “You’re gonna suffer, but you’re gonna be happy about it.”
 It’s incredibly rewarding, beautiful, unique, difficult to translate to friends and family exactly what you do, and terribly frustrating and lonely at times.
-You have to be tough, resilient, independent, humble, open-minded, flexible, and resourceful.
+You have to be friendly, persistent, optimistic, resilient, a go-getter, humble, open-minded, flexible, and resourceful.
 Every single person has different experiences depending on the particular site they are placed in and how they handle challenges and opportunities.
 It’s an incredible thing to do and will challenge and fulfill you in ways you didn’t expect.

-I would also say networking with local leaders/organizations and not being shy about reaching out and following up (a few times) makes a huge difference in your service.
+I would also say spending quality time with community members, networking with local leaders and organizations, and not being shy about reaching out and following up (a few times) makes a huge difference in your service.
 More than once, following up on a buried message I sent out a week or two before has opened doors.
 It’s pretty common for plans to get delayed or messages to get left on read, so sometimes you have to be extra diligent to keep the ball rolling.
 Also, you may be surprised how many businesses and organizations are excited to collaborate and willing to lend a hand if you reach out and explain your role and the community’s goal.

 9. How did Peace Corps training prepare you for service?

-Pre-Service Training (PST) is that period where everyone is thinking, “What am I doing here?”
+PST (Pre-Service Training) is that period where everyone is thinking, “What am I doing here?”
 Just keep swimming, it gets better.
-I appreciated the other training, such as during In-Service Training (IST) and Mid-Service Training (MST), where we learned more practical skills and connected with local organizations.
+I appreciated the other training, such as during IST (In-Service Training) and MST (Mid-Service Training), where we learned more practical skills and connected with local organizations.
 It was also helpful going into these later training sessions since you know your community, its resources, and projects of interest for the community.

 Practical Tips and Language Learning